-The TOE for this evaluation of the Oracle Internet Directory is defined to be the Oracle Directory Server and the command-line directory administration tools that are essential for the directory to be maintained and administered securely.
-These command-line tools are the tools to run the Oracle Directory Server instances (oidmon and oidctl), the Catalog Management Tool (catalog), the Bulk Operations Tools (bulkload etc.), the OID Database Password Utility (oid-passwd), and the OID Database Statistics Collection Tool (oidstats).
+The evaluated configuration for OID comprises the Oracle Directory Server and the command-line directory administration tools that are essential for the directory to be maintained and administered securely.
+These command-line tools are the tools to run the Oracle Directory Server instances (oidmon and oidctl), the Catalog Management Tool (catalog), the Bulk Operations Tools (bulkload etc.), the OID Database Password Utility (oidpasswd), and the OID Database Statistics Collection Tool (oidstats).